mlibrary/sidekiq-supervisor/README.md

 | job_class | the class used for the job |
 | queue     | the queue for the job |

-This uses the sidekiq `job_id` to mark the job as having been started.
+This uses the sidekiq `job_id` to mark the job as done.

 ```
 post /api/v1/jobs/:job_id/complete